Supporting the development of new approaches to art making and engaging publics through a regional residency.

 • Are new works in nascent stages of development that can benefit from this opportunity.

-Our Seedpods are programmed across year.
-We believe that due to the public health measures required to combat COVID-19, you will need to consider the WHEN in your proposal carefully
+Our Seedpods will be programmed across the 2020/2021 year.
+We believe that due to the public health measures required to combat COVID-19, we will need to consider the WHEN carefully

 Our Seedpods include: